marshallm94/portfolio/galvanize_notes/my_notes.md

 Anova (Analysis of Variance) is used when you are comparing the means of more than two groups. **The overall goal is to see if there is a statistically significant difference between the means of more than two groups.**

-* *note that anova assumes constant variance across the all k groups, and therefore assumes the same number of observations in each group*
+Assumptions:
+	* *Constant variance across all groups/treatments*
+	* *Data are nomally distributed in groups*

 The process:

+1. Define the Null and Alternative hypotheses:

+	* *H0: The means of all k groups are the same*
+	* *HA: At least one of the groups has a mean that is not equal to that of the other groups*

-1. Calculate the mean of each group (sum all values, divide by the number of observations in the group)
+2. Calculate the overall mean (sum the means of each group and divide by the number of groups)

-2. Calculate the overall mean (ftake the means of each )
+3. Calculate the total sum of squares (SST) - Sum the squared difference between each observation (no matter the group) and the overall mean across all groups.

+4. Calculate the sum of squares *between* groups - Sum the product of [the  squared difference between the group mean and the overal mean], with the [number of observations in the group], across all groups.

+5. Calculate the sum of squares *within* groups - Sum the product of the variance of the group with the degrees of freedom of the group (number of observations within the group minus one), across all groups.

+6. Calculate the F-Statistic - [sum of squares *between* groups divided by the number of groups minus one] divided by [sum of squares *within* groups divided by the number of observations minus the number of groups]

+7. Use the F-Statistic (along with the F-Distribution) to calculate the P-value - if the P-value is low, then there is statistically significant evidence that the means between groups are different.

 ## Confusion Matrix